sanketjpatel/moon-rover/README.md

 You will start at the gas station on mile marker `60`.

 Fill up all the available gas.
-Now the vehicle has a capacity to travel `50` miles.
+Now the rover has a capacity to travel `50` miles.

 You travel `20` miles, and reach the next gas station.

-The capacity of vehicle has reduced to `30` miles now.
+The capacity of rover has reduced to `30` miles now.

 Fill up the available gas (`10`).
 The capacity is now `40` miles.
 Your current location is at mile marker `80`.

-The vehicle continues its journey for `20` miles and reaches the gas station at mile marker `0`.
-(The vehicle route is a circle of length `100` miles).
+The rover continues its journey for `20` miles and reaches the gas station at mile marker `0`.
+(The rover route is a circle of length `100` miles).

 Capacity is now `20`.
-The vehicle does another refill of `30`, and continues forward with the journey...
+The rover does another refill of `30`, and continues forward with the journey...

-As the vehicle keeps going forward, it will eventually reach the gas station at mile marker `40` and fill up all the available gas.
+As the rover keeps going forward, it will eventually reach the gas station at mile marker `40` and fill up all the available gas.

-The vehicle would have traveled `80` miles so far, and it would have a capacity to travel `40` more miles.
+The rover would have traveled `80` miles so far, and it would have a capacity to travel `40` more miles.

-Since none of the gas stations have any more gas available, the vehicle will run for `40` more miles and run out of gas.
+Since none of the gas stations have any more gas available, the rover will run for `40` more miles and run out of gas.

-Total distance traveled by the vehicle is `120` miles.
+Total distance traveled by the rover is `120` miles.

 # Contributing